GENERAL MEMBERSHIP MEETING

 Region 7 (Scott Sylvester) No Report

-The motion to adjourn was made by Richard Tuma and seconded by Kathy Monken.
-The motion passed unanimously and the meeting was adjourned at 12:30 P.M.
+Adjournment: The motion to adjourn was made by Kathy Monken and seconded by Scott Sylvester.
+The motion passed unanimously and the meeting adjourned at 1:12 P.M.